Women's National Basketball Association: Court dimensions

+Player eligibility controversy

+In July 2026, Sophie Cunningham spoke out against the inclusion of trans women in women's sports, leading to rallies in support of Cunningham outside her games, and comments in favor of transgender inclusion by some coaches.
+In August, former NBA players Enes Kanter Freedom and Royce White declared that they would identify as trans women and apply for the 2027 WBNA draft to challenge the support of trans women in the WNBA.

+WNBA commissioner Cathy Engelbert reacted by sending a memo to teams addressing ongoing discussions around transgender athletes in women's basketball, making clear that the topic would be discussed further by a task force of team presidents and general managers at a previously scheduled meeting the following week.
+Following the meeting, a league spokesperson said in a statement: "There are no immediate eligibility matters affecting the WNBA, and we strongly denounce the bad-faith efforts to use these topics to demean or marginalize others."

 Business

 Finance

-During the mid-2000s, the NBA spent more than $10 million per year to keep the WNBA financially solvent.
-In 2007, teams were estimated to be losing $1.5 million to $2 million a year.
-In total, the league projected losses through the 2010 season to be around $400 million.
-In December 2010, Donna Orender said that the league had its first-ever "cash flow positive" team during the 2010 season.
-In 2011, three teams were profitable, and in 2013, six of the league's 12 teams reported a profit.
-However, in 2018, NBA Commissioner Adam Silver revealed that the WNBA had lost an average of more than $10 million annually, which would amount to at least $280 million in losses since the WNBA's inception in 1997.
+In 2007, teams were estimated to be losing $1.5–$2 million a year.
+In total, the league projected losses through the 2010 season to be around $400M.
+In December 2010, Donna Orender said the league had its first-ever "cash flow positive" team during the 2010 season.
+In 2011, three teams were profitable.
+In 2013, six of the league's 12 teams reported a profit.
+However, in 2018, NBA Commissioner Adam Silver revealed that the WNBA had lost an average of more than $10M annually, which would amount to at least $280M in losses since the WNBA's inception in 1997.

-By the 2024 season, the WNBA has seen their revenue grow rapidly through a variety of avenues, such as through raising capital, re-negotiating their media rights deal, expansion fees, increased ticket sales, and establishing new strategic partnerships and sponsorships with organizations.
-Still, 40% of the revenue generated by the WNBA goes to the teams and the players, with the remainder going to the NBA and outside investors.
-Overall, the league is expected to have lost $50 million for the 2024 season.
+By the 2024 season, the WNBA has seen revenue grow rapidly through a variety of avenues.
+These included raising capital, re-negotiating their media rights deal, expansion fees, increased ticket sales, and establishing new strategic partnerships and sponsorships with organizations.
+Still, 40% of the revenue generated by the WNBA goes to the teams and players, with the remainder going to the NBA and outside investors.
+Overall, the league is expected to have lost $50M for the 2024 season.

+In 2025, the WNBA generated enough revenue to begin revenue sharing with its players, marking the first time in WNBA history it was able to do so.
+It is estimated that the WNBA made at least $200M in revenue in 2025.
+As part of the revenue sharing, the WNBA's 13 teams received $8M from the league to disperse to players, while another $8M was allocated to league marketing agreements.